DasEd955/Stocks-Subreddit-Classifier/planning.md

 3. **Expected Calibration Error (ECE).** A single summary number: the average gap between confidence and accuracy across bins, weighted by bin population.
 Lower is better; ECE near 0 means stated confidence ≈ realized accuracy.
 A reliability diagram (confidence vs. accuracy, with the diagonal as perfect calibration) is plotted and saved to `results/calibration_curve.png`.

 **Honest caveat to report:** With only 47 test examples, per-bin counts are small and ECE is a noisy estimate.
-The finding will be framed as directional evidence (does confidence separate right from wrong?) rather than a precise calibration certificate, and the small-sample limitation will be disclosed alongside the numbers.
+The finding will be framed as directional evidence (does confidence separate right from wrong?) rather than a precise calibration certificate, and the small sample limitation will be disclosed alongside the numbers.

 **Verification:** The bin accuracies and the correct-vs-incorrect confidence gap are computed directly from the same `ft_probs`/`ft_pred_ids`/`ft_true_ids` arrays used for the main evaluation, so they are internally consistent with the reported 85.1% accuracy.